Paul Nicholas: Personal life

-Nicholas was 18 when he had a child with girlfriend Patricia Brecknell.
-His then-former girlfriend, Lyn Last, gave birth to his second child in 1967, only a few months after his 1966 marriage to Susan Gee.
-Nicholas and Gee had two children together.
-After their divorce, Gee died in 1977 aged 38, in a car accident.
-She was survived by their two young children.
-Nicholas bought his current home in the leafy suburb of Highgate near to Hampstead Heath in the 1970s from the proceeds of his singing career, he was joined there by his second wife Linzi Jennings who he married in 1984, they have two children together.
+In 1963, when Nicholas was 18, he had a child with his then girlfriend Patricia Brecknell.

+In early 1967, Lyn Last, his then-former girlfriend, gave birth to his second child.
+This was only a few months after his 1966 marriage to Susan Gee.

+Nicholas and Gee had two children together; they later divorced, in 1970.

+Nicholas moved to Highgate, London in the 1970s.
+Nicholas resides there with his second wife Linzi Jennings, whom he married in 1984.
+The couple have two children together.